Unsolicited Sales Training Expertise

 Internet sales in automotive is a wildly complicated formula.
 After a few seconds of thought, most would agree the primary ingredients are brand, demographic composition, and geography.
 There’s another layer of essential ingredients that includes inventory, opportunity type, mixture, and competitive forces.
 Then there is the layer of various technologies that loosely connect everything.
 What’s often forgotten is that these elements frequently fluctuate over time.
 And, these are just the ingredients dealerships are stuck with.

-Are You The Sales Expert or The Sales Accident?
+Are You The Internet Sales Expert or The Sales Accident?

 It’s hard to avoid unsolicited selling skills advice.
+And don’t get me started on the advice that stems from the Internet sales 20 groups.
 But, at least it’s free.
 As we head into the inter-pandemic conference scene, when it comes to committing money, we owe it to ourselves to consider if anyone’s success is a happy accident or if it was from rigorous planning.
 All should gladly accept scrutiny, discuss the variables, and justify why their formulas continue to be successful.
 If money is changing hands, they should certainly be able to adapt to the available ingredients, and still achieve a mostly predictable outcome.
 Otherwise, risk being a passenger in someone else’s accident.